-Complimentary valet parking is available on the circular drive at Buffalo General Medical Center's High Street entrance.
-(See Facility Map) Patients should bring the valet ticket to the MRI reception desk for validation.
-Parking for a fee is also available at the corner of High and Ellicott streets and the ramp on the corner of Goodrich and Ellicott streets.
+Valet parking is available for a fee on the circular drive at Buffalo General Medical Center's High Street entrance.
+(See Facility Map) Parking for a fee is also available at the corner of High and Ellicott streets and the ramp on the corner of Goodrich and Ellicott streets.

 Preparing for an MRI

 - Unless otherwise specified, there are no special preparations or dietary restrictions for an MRI.